ISU-MolPhyl/EEOB563/computer_labs/lab6/README.md

 4. As in the previous exercises, you will need to change the control files and re-run `codeml`.
 The objective is to compute the likelihood, and estimate omega parameters, under different models of how selection pressure changes in different parts of the tree.
 Because the relevant model information is contained in the tree file, you will need several tree files (obtained from the course web site) and change the control file so that it reads the different tree files.
 	- As previously, you should change the name of the main result file (via `outfile=` in the control file) or you will overwrite your previous results.
 	- Change the model assumptions about branch specific omega values by changing the tree files (viatreefile= and model=) set within the control file.
 5. Repeat step 3 for each of the four tree files that have been provided to you.
-Again, keep track of your results by using a table like [Table3](./helpfiles/TableE3.pdf).
+Again, keep track of your results by using a table like [Table3](./helpfiles/TableE3.pdf){:target="_blank"}.
 In addition, carry out likelihood ratio tests (LRT) of the hypotheses below.
 Use 1 degree of freedom for each LRT.
-Helpful: [Chi-Square Calculator](http://www.socscistatistics.com/pvalues/chidistribution.aspx).
+Helpful: [Chi-Square Calculator](http://www.socscistatistics.com/pvalues/chidistribution.aspx){:target="_blank"}.
 	- H0 vs. H1
 	- H0 vs. H2
 	- H2 vs. H3

-### exercise 4: Testing for adaptive evolution in the _nef_ gene of human HIV-2
+### Exercise 4: Testing for adaptive evolution in the _nef_ gene of human HIV-2

 The data for this exercise come from Padua et al. 2003, who sequenced 44 _nef_ alleles from a study population of 37 HIV-2-infected people living in Lisbon, Portugal.
 They found that nucleotide variation in the _nef_ gene, rather than gross structural change, waspotentially correlated with HIV-2 pathogenesis.
 In order to determine whetherthe _nef_ gene might also be evolving under positive selective pressure in HIV-2, we will analyzed these data here with models of variable ω ratios amongsites.
 If you find significant evidence for positive selection, then identify the involved sites by using empirical Bayes methods.